PsychImaging

 graphics architecture.

-2. If you are using an AMD Polaris gpu or later then you are done.
+If you are using an AMD Polaris gpu (aka Radeon 400 series) or later, then you are done.

 your machine with Linux kernel boot settings that select the new amdgpu kms driver and AMD DisplayCore,